christianhelle/christianhelle.github.io/_posts/2024/2024-02-28-atc-cosmos-eventstore-cqrs.md

 services.ConfigureOptions<ConfigureEventStoreOptions>();
 ```

 The event store library will create the database and the required containers if they do not already exist.
 When you use the library from non-local environments you will need to ensure that the application using the library has rights to create a cosmos database and containers.
-If you use managed identity from Microsoft Azure, then I suggest that you provision the database and required containers.
+If you use managed identity from Microsoft Azure, then I suggest that you provision the database and required containers from your deployment pipeline.

 The required containers are the following: